Empire Air Training Scheme (EATS)

 Until the creation of the Empire Air Training Scheme, the RAAF throughput of trainee pilots was only about 50 per year.
 In fact Australia alone graduated some 27,899 aircrew of a total of 37,000 plus Australians who were trained under the scheme.

-During 1940, RAAF schools were set up around Australia.
-These were Elementary Flying Training, Service Flying Training, Air Navigation, Air Observer, Bombing and Gunnery and Wireless Air Gunnery schools.
+During 1940, other RAAF schools were also set up around Australia.
+These included Air Navigation, Air Observer, Bombing and Gunnery and Wireless Air Gunnery schools.
 Site selection was based primarily on weather and terrain that was conducive to maximise flying operations year round without risk of enemy intervention.
 Most bases were therefore inland in places such as Temora, Narrandera, Wagga Wagga and Tocumwal in NSW, Mildura in addition to established bases at East Sale, Point Cook and Laverton in Victoria .
 Port Pirie, Edinburgh and Malala in South Australia, and Cunderdin, Geraldton, Pearce and Bindoon in WA were also home to training bases.
 A full list can be found at the the link in the sidebar.

-For a period, most RAAF aircrews received advanced training in Canada.
+For a period, most RAAF aircrew destined for the UK or Middle East received advanced training in Canada.
 On 14 November 1940, the first contingent to graduate from advanced training in Canada embarked for the UK.
 From mid-1940, however, some RAAF trainees began to receive advanced training at RAF facilities in Souther Rhodesia (now Zimbabwe)

-When war broke out with Japan in late 1941, most RAAF aircrews completed their training in Australia and served with RAAF units in the South West Pacific Theatre of Operations.
+When war broke out with Japan in late 1941, many RAAF aircrews completed their training in Australia and served with RAAF units in the South West Pacific Theatre of Operations.